x-threads/x-zen/README.md

 ![x-zen logo](https://user-images.githubusercontent.com/yourusername/x-zen-logo.png)

-**x-zen** is a lightweight and modular TypeScript framework inspired by NestJS, built with a simple core to provide flexibility and clarity.
+**x-zen** — Minimal Framework for Scalable Node.js Applications x-zen is a lightweight and modular TypeScript framework inspired by the design philosophy of NestJS, but with a simplified and flexible core.
+It provides a clean, declarative way to build backend applications using decorators, dependency injection, and modular architecture.

-It enables building scalable backend apps with decorators, dependency injection, modular architecture, and expressive HTTP routing — without unnecessary overhead.

 ---